 Use cases are typically navigated step-by-step, from pre condition (the beginning) to post condition (the end).

 However, you can begin the simulation at whichever use case step you prefer.
-For more information about starting from a different point, see Starting the simulation at another step.
+For more information about starting from a different point, see Navigating your Use Case Simulation.